 The Toxic Contaminant Workgroup (TCW) developed this paper based on the information requested by the CBP Science and Technical Assessment and Reporting (STAR) team, which included:

-Need for enhanced monitoring: how would the monitoring address CBP goals and outcomes.
+Need for enhanced monitoring: how would the monitoring address CBP goals and outcomes. (explained further in section 1)

-Objectives of enhanced monitoring: The outcomes would be used to define monitoring objectives and priorities.
+Objectives of enhanced monitoring: The outcomes would be used to define monitoring objectives and priorities. (explained further in section 2)

-Existing monitoring: Assess monitoring that can be utilized to address the objectives and design considerations.
+Existing monitoring: Assess monitoring that can be utilized to address the objectives and design considerations. (explained further in section 3)

-Remaining gaps: identify gaps that cannot be filled with existing monitoring.
+Remaining gaps: identify gaps that cannot be filled with existing monitoring. (explained further in section 4)

 Monitoring design considerations and options: These are general considerations for enhanced monitoring, not the design of a monitoring network, which would be a follow-up action if more funding became available.
 Identify options to address the gaps and recommend which may be most realistic.
-An estimate of funding needed to address the recommendations would be useful.
+An estimate of funding needed to address the recommendations would be useful. (explained further in section 5)

 The TCW undertook the effort during the Summer and Fall of 2021 and used these guiding principles for the discussions: